Gunpowder Plot: Initial recruitment

 Wintour travelled to Flanders to enquire about Spanish support.
 While there, he sought out Guy Fawkes, a committed Catholic who had served as a soldier in the Southern Netherlands under the command of William Stanley, and in 1603 had been recommended for a captaincy.
 Accompanied by John Wright's brother Christopher, Fawkes had also been a member of the 1603 delegation to the Spanish court pleading for an invasion of England.
 Wintour told Fawkes that "some good frends of his wished his company in Ingland", and that certain gentlemen "were uppon a resolution to doe some whatt in Ingland if the pece with Spain healped us nott".
 The two men returned to England late in April 1604, telling Catesby that Spanish support was unlikely.
 Thomas Percy, Catesby's friend and John Wright's brother-in-law, was introduced to the plot several weeks later.

 Percy had found employment with his kinsman the Earl of Northumberland, and by 1596, was his agent for the family's northern estates.
 About 1600–1601 he served with his patron in the Low Countries.
 At some point during Northumberland's command in the Low Countries, Percy became his agent in his communications with James I. Percy was reputedly a "serious" character who had converted to the Catholic faith.
 His early years were, according to a Catholic source, marked by a tendency to rely on "his sword and personal courage".
 Northumberland, although not a Catholic himself, planned to build a strong relationship with James I in order to better the prospects of English Catholics, and to reduce the family disgrace caused by his cousin's separation from his wife Martha Wright, a favourite of Elizabeth I.

 Thomas Percy's meetings with James seemed to go well.
 Percy returned with promises of support for the Catholics, and Northumberland believed that James would go so far as to allow Mass in private houses, so as not to cause public offence.
 Percy, keen to improve his standing, went even further, claiming that the future king would guarantee the safety of English Catholics.

 Initial planning

-A contemporary engraving of eight of the thirteen conspirators, by Crispijn van de Passe.
+Engraving of eight of the thirteen conspirators, by Crispijn van de Passe.
 Missing are Digby, Keyes, Rookwood, Grant, and Tresham.

 The first meeting between the five conspirators took place on 20 May 1604, probably at the Duck and Drake Inn, just off the Strand, Thomas Wintour's usual residence when staying in London.
 Catesby, Thomas Wintour, and John Wright were in attendance, joined by Guy Fawkes and Thomas Percy.
 Alone in a private room, the five plotters swore an oath of secrecy on a prayer book.
 By coincidence, and ignorant of the plot, John Gerard (a friend of Catesby's) was celebrating Mass in another room, and the five men subsequently received the Eucharist.